-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 Prosecutors believe that Mr Low and an unnamed Chinese government minister sought to use Mr Michel in a bid to help lobby the Trump administration for Mr Guo's "removal and return" to his country.
 The plot was unsuccessful.

-Mr Guo, however, now faces his own legal battle after being arrested by the FBI in February for allegedly masterminding a $1 billion fraud conspiracy.
+Mr Guo, however, now faces his own legal battle after being arrested by the FBI in February for allegedly masterminding a $1bn fraud conspiracy.

 Guo Wengui and one of his business partners, Kin Ming Je, are accused of wire fraud, securities fraud, bank fraud and money laundering.